shoeffner/mthesis/src/models_and_methods.md

 estimated projection of a model point $p_i$, ($q_i$ in @eq:projerror).
 Once found, the parameters can be used together with the distance estimation from @sec:distance-estimation to estimate the screen corners as described in @sec:calculation-of-screen-corners.
-In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads.
+In \Gaze{} the Levenberg--Marquardt optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads.
 A comparison is shown in @fig:solvepnpcomparison.